IBM/helm101/tutorial/Lab2/README.md

 # Lab 2.
 I need to change but none of the hassle

-In [Lab 1](../Lab1/README.md) we installed the app.
-You are probably now thinking, I am done.
-In most circumstances that would be correct but what about any updates or improvements to the chart.
+In [Lab 1](../Lab1/README.md), we installed the guestbook sample app by using Helm and saw the benefits over using `kubectl`.
+You probably think that you're done and know enough to use Helm.
+But what about updates or improvements to the chart?
 How do you update your running app to pick up these changes?

-In this lab we are going to look at how to update our running app when the chart has been changed.
-To be able to demonstrate this we are going to make changes to the original `guestbook` chart as follows:
+In this lab, we're going to look at how to update our running app when the chart has been changed.
+To demonstrate this, we're going to make changes to the original `guestbook` chart by:
-* Remove the Redis slaves and therefore just use the in-memory DB
+* Removing the Redis slaves and using just the in-membory DB
-* Change from `LoadBalancer` type to `NodePort` type
+* Changing the type from `LoadBalancer` to `NodePort`.

-It is slightly contrived but the end goal here is to show how to update using Kubernetes directly and Helm.
+It seems contrived but the goal of this lab is to show you how to update your apps with Kubernetes and Helm.
 So, how easy is it to do this?
+Let's take a look below.

 # Update the application using `kubectl`

-In this part of the lab we will update the previously deployed application `guestbook`, using Kubernetes directly.
+In this part of the lab we will update the previously deployed application [Guestbook](https://github.com/IBM/guestbook), using Kubernetes directly.

-1. This is an optional step in that it is not necessary to update your running app.
+1. This is an optional step, that it is not necessary to update your running app.
 The reason for doing this step is "house keeping" - you want to have the correct files for the current configuration that you have deployed.
 This avoids making mistakes if you have future updates or even rollbacks.
 In this updated configuration, we remove the Redis slaves.
 That is why you should move/archive or remove the Redis slave files to keep abreast of the update:

    ```
    redis-slave-service.yaml